Who is ready for a party in the desert??!!

 You MUST have a headlamp to participate.
 No Exceptions!
 A flashlight is not acceptable!
 Get a headlamp with at least 150 lumens with new or freshly charged batteries before the start.

-Sunset is at 7:55 p.m and then it's ALL fun and games through the woods on the super fun trails to the finish.
+Sunset is at 7:55 p.m and then it's ALL fun and games through the desert on the super fun trails to the finish.